Why is weight loss not linear?

 But remember that almost everyone goes through weight loss plateaus.
 And besides, rapid weight loss isn't the goal.
 Instead, you should aim for sustainable weight loss.

 By 'sustainable weight loss', we mean weight loss that's healthy and is achieved through the right balance of diet and lifestyle changes.
+If you can build good long-term habits, rather than aiming to shed weight as quickly as possible, you'll be:

 • More resilient to plateaus